 5. No side effects have been identified when consuming the pure mushroom.

 If you feel like this mushroom could help you on your journey to a better you, we recommend trying out our Cordyceps extract!
-It is an unbiased lab tested in the USA and the best mushroom powder on the market.
+It is an third-party lab tested in the USA and the best mushroom powder on the market.

 Caihong Dong, S. G. (2015).
 Cordyceps industry in China.
 Mycology - An